gopalareddy329/AI-Powered-Online-Exam-Project/README.md

 In python we used Django
 For face detection we used Opencv
-We used time function in Python
+We used time functions in Python
 For integration we use ctypes in Python

-                                                               This project is website based project
+                                                               This project is web based project

 For webframe work we used Django